longjl1/TabPet/docs/roadmap.md

 - [2025-06-08] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.

 - [2025-06-10] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.

+- [2025-06-12] updated a milestone note for drag polish, full-screen patrol behavior, and future asset presets.